Rock 'n' Roll History for

 January 4

 Phil Lynott of Thin Lizzy died at the age of 36.
 A pathologist's report later indicated that he had developed multiple internal abscesses and blood poisoning, as a result of which he had suffered kidney, liver and heart failure.
-His last single, "Nineteen", had been released just a few weeks earlier.
+His last single, "Nineteen", had been released just a few weeks earlier, and climbed to #76 in the UK.

 2002 - ClassicBands.com